50 to 125 kilograms (110 to 275 pounds)

-The sitatunga is Africa’s only true amphibious antelope.
+The sitatunga is a rare swamp-dwelling antelope.
 It is distinguished by its long, splayed hooves.
 These hooves make them clumsy and vulnerable on firm terrain but well-adapted for walking through muddy, vegetated swamplands.
 Their shaggy, oily coat is another adaptation to an aquatic habitat.
 The males' coats are grayish-brown, while the females' are a reddish-chocolate brown, with six to eight vertical white stripes on the body.
 Males are also considerably larger than females and have long, twisting horns.

 These antelopes eat bulrushes, sedges, and the leaves of bushes in the swamps as well as grass in adjacent riverine forests.
 They will also eat fallen fruit and chew the bark of some trees and bushes.